slaclab/lcls-live/README.md

   isotime: '2021-04-21T08:10:25.000000-07:00'
 ```

-Beyond the configuration, the environment must be properly configured to access the resources.
+A template for this file is included in `examples/files`, but won't be of particular use unless updated for your own configuration.
+The environment must also be properly configured to access the resources.

 ### Epics proxy environment